fvarrui/HelloBot/README.md

 ## Create your bot

-Follow this [link](https://telegram.me/botfather) to register your own bot.
+Follow this [link](https://telegram.me/botfather) to register your own bot, and use the given `token` and `username` in the previous command.